LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/create_logtalk_flag_3.rst.txt

 ::

-   % create a new booloean flag with default value set to false:
+   % create a new boolean flag with default value set to false:
    | ?- create_logtalk_flag(pretty_print_blobs, false, []).

 .. seealso::